input-output-hk/quality-engineering/docs/quality-maturity-model/resources/faqs.md

 IO's model not only integrates quality-centric practices within a cultural and operational framework to enhance software development practices across various projects in the organization.
 It also actively involves key actors from different roles within each project, alongside the **program manager**.
 This inclusive approach ensures that the project has immediate access to the entire spectrum of knowledge available in the organization.

 **This model champions a holistic, well-rounded strategy for growth and continuous improvement**.
 It is visually represented and strategically crafted to foster significant advancements in software quality, leveraging the collective expertise and collaboration of all involved parties.

-## What is the mentors group?

-The mentors group, getting inspiration from Cardano's Constitutional Committee approach, consists of independent experts in quality engineering and quality maturity model, ensuring consistent application of the model across all projects.

-The mentors group includes all program mentors.
-This group collectively decides when to grant a specific level to a project and when to approve a new mentor.
-The aim is the **consistent** application of the model across projects, ensuring there's no room for perceived subjectivity.

-### How to become a program mentor?

-Becoming a program mentor requires deep knowledge of quality engineering, quality strategy, and the quality maturity model, and then request an existing mentor to be included in the group.

-### What are the attributes of a program mentor?

-The program mentor, belonging to the Quality Control Initiative (QCI) group, collaborates with squads and projects, providing assistance to help them progress through the ladder/model.

-For squads and projects, the program mentor will serve as their point of contact within the larger community of software quality engineering experts.